Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 Classification of Organic Compound

-Organic Compound are mainly classified into two types on the basis of their carbon skeleton. (i) Open chain or acrylic organic compounds. (ii) Closed chain or cyclic organic compounds.
+Organic Compounds are mainly classified into two types based on their carbon skeleton. (i) Open chain or acrylic organic compounds. (ii) Closed chain or cyclic organic compounds.

 (i) Open Chain Organic Compound

-The organic compound in which carbon atoms are in open chain structure are called open chain or acyclic organic compounds.
-They are further classified into straight chain and branched chain organic compound.
+The organic compound in which carbon atoms are in open-chain structures is called open chain or acyclic organic compound.
+They are further classified into straight-chain and branched-chain organic compounds.

 (a) Straight Chain Organic Compound